The Sudio Elva is an emphatic, bassy experience great for traveling with.

 But overall, the effect is not as obvious as I thought it would be.
 Instead, I’d say it’s more akin to turning on the Terabass function of the Creative iRoar Go.
 As in, it’s the audio itself that undergoes more transformation.
 In the form of music springing to life, and becoming much more vibrant, energetic, and discernible.

 Now, I can’t say for sure whether this is a plus or minus, or whether it’s right or wrong.
-For me, I personally prefer less aggressive noise cancelling especially when outdoors.
+For me, I prefer less aggressive noise cancelling especially when outdoors.
 For reasons of safety.

 Comfort of Wear